Updated on August 1, 2019

 Ed Caner An Entrepreneurial Physicist, I run the Science & Technology Entrepreneurship Programs (STEP) program.
 I sometimes advise or co-advise students who have projects related to entrepreneurial goals and may also be able to help you connect with other advisers related to industrial or entrepreneurial projects.

-Gary Chottiner (updated 5/6/2019): A Condensed Matter Experimentalist, my interests include surfaces and the high vacuum techniques required to study them.
-I am also interested in surface behavior important to electrochemistry.
+Gary Chottiner (updated 8/1/2019): A Condensed Matter Experimentalist, my interests include thin films, surfaces and the ultrahigh vacuum techniques required to study them.
+I am particularly interested in physics important to energy generation and storage.

 My research laboratory is in a bit of disarray because of a recent move and it might not be possible to support the projects described below.